Lemniscate-2525/30_Days_of_ML/Day07_SMS_Spam_Classification_NB/README.md

 ---

-## Bayes Theorem
+## Bayes Theorem :

-Naive Bayes is built on Bayes theorem:
+Naive Bayes is built on Bayes theorem :

 $$P(y \mid x) = \frac{P(x \mid y)\, P(y)}{P(x)}$$

-Where:
+Where;

 - $y$ = the class label (spam or ham)
 - $x$ = the feature vector representing the message (TF-IDF weights of all tokens)